 2. Université Saint-Louis – Bruxelles

-Although this cheap university in Belgium only has about 4,000+ students enrolled, it continues to attract learners worldwide due to its unique offerings.
-For one, it offers trilingual programs and an English-taught Business degree.
+Although this affordable university in Belgium only has about 4,500+ students enrolled, it continues to attract students worldwide due to its unique offerings such as trilingual programs and an English-taught Business degree.
 It also offers evening classes and an opportunity to complete a double degree in certain disciplines.

 4. Ghent University